Kiwari-Labs/besu-blueprint/docs/programmable-agreement-contract.md

 ## Rationale

 - Proxy Pattern smart contract for modularity and flexible for business logic
-- Multi-signature mechanism
+- Multi-signature mechanism to ensure that all parties involved in the agreement provide their consent, enhancing security and trustworthiness.
-- High level Syntax
+- High level Syntax that simplifies the development process, making it easier for users to create and manage agreements without deep knowledge of Solidity or blockchain programming.

 ## Design and Technique